hackclub/hackclub/workshops/space_game/README.md

 Add this code within our `space` function and right after what we just wrote.
 #### Initial Statements

+This code goes within the `space` function but after what we just wrote.
 ```csharp
 def space():
   #What we just wrote should be here.